-MS CHEYNE (Ginninderra-Manager of Government Business, Attorney-General, Minister for Human Rights, Minister for City and Government Services and Minister for the Night-Time Economy) (11.07): With the ACT in the early stages of the highrisk weather season, it is timely that I rise to table and speak to the government's response to the report titled, Inquiry into the ACT environment's bushfire preparedness.
+MS CHEYNE (Ginninderra-Manager of Government Business, Attorney-General, Minister for Human Rights, Minister for City and Government Services and Minister for the Night-Time Economy) (11.07): With the ACT in the early stages of the high-risk weather season, it is timely that I rise to table and speak to the government's response to the report titled, Inquiry into the ACT environment's bushfire preparedness.
 The report was published on 20 September 2024 by the Tenth Legislative Assembly's Standing Committee on Environment, Climate Change and Biodiversity.
-Pursuant to standing order 254B, the government is required to provide a response to the report within four months of it being published.
-I am pleased that our government has wasted no time in progressing its response to the inquiry early in the new term.
+Pursuant to standing order 254B, the government is required to provide a response to the report wasted no time in progressing its response to the inquiry early in the new term.